Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 Improvement of accounting systems: bank account number

-The FlexiCapture program's bank account number recognition was correct 70% of the time without any additional learning.
+The FlexiCapture program's bank account number recognition was correct 70% of the time without additional learning.

 Scanning and processing.
 How ABBYY OCR detects information on invoices